AJAY2-R/snabbstate/README.md

 - Can use any of the available hooks
 - Have an `update()` method for manual re-renders
 - Have a `destroy()` method for cleanup

+## Opportunity for community feedback

+Pull requests that the community may care to provide feedback on should be merged after such an opportunity of a few days was provided.